OUT AND ABOUT

 There is also a plethora of options those looking to cook for themselves–Vermont provides all the ingredients a cook could need.

 Find a taste of some of Vermont’s top food industries to learn more about the many quality handmade products in Vermont.

 It’s no secret that Vermont is known for its farms.
 “Grow local, buy local” is an ideology we live by.
 We believe it’s important to know where your food comes from.
 Farm stands and farmers markets are a thriving example of the movement to support fresh local foods and products.

 When the nights are cold and the days start warming up in spring, Vermont maple producers know sugaring season is upon us.
 Vermont is the nation’s leading producer of maple syrup, producing over 1.3 million gallons or 42% of the country’s maple syrup.

 BEER (and CIDER, WINE, and SPIRITS)

-Vermont’s craft brew industry has grown from just a few early start-ups to producing several world-renown varieties.
-While Vermont boasts the most breweries in the U.S. per capita, the cider and wine making and spirits distilling industries are rapidly growing.
+Vermont’s craft brew industry has grown from just a few early start-ups to producing several world-renowned varieties.
+While Vermont boasts the most breweries in the U.S. per capita, the cider- and wine-making and spirits distilling industries are rapidly growing.
 Visit a tasting room or stop into your favorite shop on delivery day and bring home a bottle or two.